 Definitions

-- n.
-In medieval fortification, an advanced work defending the approach to a fortified place; a barbacan (which see).
+- noun In medieval fortification, an advanced work defending the approach to a fortified place; a barbacan (which see).
 The term is sometimes applied to an exterior wall of a castle or fortress.
 See cut on preceding page.

 Etymologies

-- Latin antemurale.
+Latin antemurale.
 See mural.
-(Wiktionary)

 Examples

-“Jehovah makes His help serve as walls" (Isa 33: 20, 21, &c.). bulwarks -- the trench with the antemural earthworks exterior to the wall.”
+"Jehovah makes His help serve as walls" (Isa 33: 20, 21, &c.). bulwarks -- the trench with the antemural earthworks exterior to the wall.

 Comments